Car-free adventures aroundNewquayCornwall

 - For a great day out to this unusual beach, a half hour ride on bus 85 (all-year) or open-topped Sunseeker S1 (summer only) takes you to Holywell Bay with its wild dunes and secret low tide caverns.
 Arriving car-free, on foot or by bus, means (among other things) you avoid the queue for the National Trust car park that builds up on sunny days.

 - Holywell Bay is one of many beautiful Cornish locations that featured in Poldark.
 Visit Britain have compiled a list of Poldark locations and Lucy Daniel Guide runs tours you can visit easily by public transport.

 Ring-tailed lemurs and free-flying jungle songbirds, lions, penguins, zebras, lizards and lynxes… you can see them all at Newquay Zoo, a leafy garden full of rare species and surprising corners.
 It’s about a mile’s walk from the centre of town, following the brown and white signs.
 You can also hop on the bus or summer land train.

-- Bus routes U1, U1A, 25, 85 and 88 together provide frequent journeys from Newquay Bus Station or the from the Great Western hotel outside the train station, stop on Edgcumbe Avenue at the entrance to the zoo.
+- Bus routes U1, U1A, 25, 85 and 88 together provide frequent journeys from Newquay Bus Station or the from the Great Western Hotel, opposite Newquay Railway Station to Edgcumbe Avenue at the entrance to the zoo.
 Follow Good Journey’s directions.

 - Show your bus or land train tickets when you arrive to get discount the walk-up entrance price (or get cheaper entry by booking in advance).
 You get to avoid the seasonal parking charges too!